Tokenism: In politics

 In politics, allegations of tokenism may occur when a political party puts forward candidates from under-represented groups, such as women or racial minorities, in races that the party has little or no chance of winning, while making limited or no effort to ensure that such candidates have similar opportunity to win the nomination in races where the party is safe or favoured.
 The "token" candidates are frequently submitted as paper candidates, while nominations in competitive or safe seats continue to favor members of the majority group.

-The end result of such an approach is that the party's slate of candidates maintains the appearance of diversity, but members of the majority group remain overrepresented in the party's caucus after the election — and thus little to no substantive progress toward greater inclusion of underrepresented groups has actually occurred.
+The end result of such an approach is that the party's slate of candidates maintains the appearance of diversity, but members of the majority group remain overrepresented in the party's caucus after the election—and thus little to no substantive progress toward greater inclusion of underrepresented groups has actually occurred.

+Legal scholar David Schraub writes about the use of "dissident minorities" by political movements to give themselves a veneer of legitimacy while promoting policies that the majority of the minority group opposes.
+He uses the examples of Anti-Zionist Jews and African-American conservatives, both of which dissent from their demographic group's consensus position on matters critical to their group's collective liberation or interests.

+These "dissidents" from minority groups are accused of either allowing the majority to tokenize them, or willingly tokenizing themselves as a shield against complaints and accusations made by the rest of that minority, and an excuse for the majority to avoid addressing or considering the concerns of the minority in question.
+Sometimes they may actively work to exclude non-dissident members of their group, to preserve their social and political power within the movement they support.

+Schraub contends that the majority of the movement dissident minorities support values them not for their contributions but for their identity, since more weight is given to people of minority background when talking about issues concerning that minority.
+If they break ranks and criticize their political movement, they often find themselves shunned, since they are no longer a reliable token.

 In fiction

 In fiction, token characters represent groups which vary from the norm (usually defined as a white, heterosexual male) and are otherwise excluded from the story.

-The token character can be based on ethnicity (e.g. black, Hispanic, Asian), religion (e.g. Jewish, Muslim), sexual orientation (e.g., gay), gender (typically a female character in a predominantly male cast), or disability.
-Token characters are usually background characters, and, as such, are usually disposable, and are eliminated from the narrative early in the story, in order to enhance the drama, while conserving the main characters.
+The token character can be based on ethnicity (e.g. black, Hispanic, Asian), religion (e.g. Jewish, Muslim), sexual orientation (e.g., gay), gender (typically a female character in a predominantly male cast) or disability.

+Token characters are usually background characters, and, as such, are usually disposable and are eliminated from the narrative early in the story, in order to enhance the drama, while conserving the main characters.
-In much contemporary cinema and television, the inclusion of token characters is usually and implausibly seen in historical settings where such a person's race would be immediately noticed.
-Typically, other characters tend to treat the token characters as though they are not concerned with their race or ethnicity.
-Notable exceptions to this practice include stories based in history and stories that address racism directly.

-One of the explanations of tokenism can incur from the immense spending power of $US3.9 trillion in 2018 that underrepresented consumers have invested into the market for decades.
-Given the immense spending power, firms have aimed to increase efforts of inclusivity to appeal to consumers.
-However, media representation of underrepresented groups can often be poorly depicted by perpetuating harmful stereotypes or inappropriate assumptions of differences.
-Since 2013, Marvel has experienced a steady decline in U.S. Marvel comic sales, with Disney's Marvel and Star Wars division reporting a 4% decrease in revenue from 2017.
-According to David Gabriel, the senior vice president of marketing, this sales slump can be attributed to the inclusion of diverse characters.
-This statement was controversial as fans critiqued that characters of colour were created by white males who could not voice the experiences of people of colour.
-Some readers felt that Marvel prioritized increasing its profits rather than fostering an environment that truly promoted diversity and inclusion.
-While many readers were supportive of diverse lead characters, they did not accept Marvel's abrupt changes in capitalizing on changes of race, gender, and sexual orientation.